The Percentage of Open Source Code in Proprietary Apps is Rising - Slashdot

 The open source model works because when a flaw is found it can be fixed and pushed...
 Except when it is in a closed source app, so such fixes cannot be put in until the company decides to do the fix.
 Where it wasn't there code they may be less willing to do that.

-The closed source model relies on the fact that problems are harder t
+The closed source model relies on the fact that problems are harder to find, allowing closed source apps to get away with flaws and giving them time to fully fix and patch the systems before it goes too far.

+When you mix them.
+Such as closed source tools in an open source app then if a closed source problem is found, the open source app doesn't have a way to fix it, but it is public that they are using that tool.
+And a closed source app using an open source plugin, means there are a lot of eyes that know which particular flaw they can use.

 Suggesting...
 (Score:4, Insightful)